rust-lang/book/nostarch/chapter11.md

 ```

 This way, most of the time that you run `cargo test` the results would be fast.
-When you're at a point that it makes sense to check the results of the
+When you’re at a point that it makes sense to check the results of the
 `ignored` tests and you have time to wait for the results, you can choose to
 run `cargo test -- --ignored` instead.